Field 2 Fork

 Livery Yard.
 We have a livery yard on the farm which provides a livery service on a DIY basis.
 Every horse has its own stable, grazing field and hay and straw provided.
 If an owner requires help to look after their horse then we can provide whatever service is required.
 We have a number of off roads available for use as well two all-weather menages and a horse walker amongst the facilities in this top class yard.

-We have about 10% of the farmers growing crops for the environment.
+10% of our farm grows crops for the environment.
 We have field margins – some of which have permissive public access – that are sown with grasses and flowering plants that provide pollen and nectar for many insects such as bees, butterflies, hoverflies and other pollinating species.

 We have areas of the farm we have reinstated grass to provide habitat suitable for birds and mammals that prefer wetland areas.